-Jeremy Roenick joined NBC Sports Group in 2010 and serves as a studio analyst for NBC Sports Group’s NHL coverage on NHL Live, NBCSN’s pre-game and post-game show.
+Jeremy Roenick joined NBC Sports Group in 2010 and serves as a studio analyst for NBC Sports Group’s NHL coverage on NHL Live and NHL Overtime, NBCSN’s pre-game and post-game shows.
 In addition to his regular role on NHL Live, Roenick has served as a men’s and women’s Olympic hockey studio analyst at the past two Winter Olympics, including the 2014 Sochi Games.

 Roenick is best known for his days with the Chicago Blackhawks, but also played with the Phoenix Coyotes, Philadelphia Flyers, Los Angeles Kings and the San Jose Sharks.
 In 2009, Roenick retired from the NHL finishing his career with 513 goals (second most by an American-born player) and 703 assists, (sixth most by an American-born player) for a total of 1,216 points in 1,363 games.